2) �� �������� ���������� �������� �������� �� ��� ������� ������ � ������������.

 8. Central banks in different countries enjoy different degrees of autonomy from their governments, don�t they?

-1. Usually, the central bank is the sole note - issuing bank in a particular country.
+III.
+Say whether these statements are true or false and if they are false, say why.1.
+Usually, the central bank is the sole note - issuing bank in a particular country.

 2. The minting of coins is exclusively the responsibility of a separate bank.